eddiemon/git-workflow/README.md

 After merging, the code task is complete and the feature branch shall be deleted.
 Deleting the branches after merging allows for a quick overview on what work is currently active by checking which branches are present.
 Lingering finished branches pollutes the overview.

 ## Releasing
+#### Quick list:
+1. Create *release branch* named `r-x.y.z`
+2. Merge any release-specific feature branches
+3. Update version number and release notes
+4. Tag last commit with `release-x.y.z`
+5. Merge to master and remove the release branch

-When a release is to be made, a new release branch shall be created from `master`, or if the release is a fix of a previous release, from the tagged release (more information about tagging follows).
+When a release is to be made, a new *release branch* shall be created from `master`, or if the release is a fix of a previous release, from the tagged release (more information about tagging follows).

 Make sure that the branch which the release branch is created from contains all the functionality that shall go into the release, and **only** the functionality needed for the release, meaning that any feature that has been implemented but should not be included in the release shall be left out.